Sai-VSA/Love-Letters/README.md

 - As a user, I want to be able save game state to the file.
 - As a user, I want to be able to continue the game again from file.

+## Phase 4: Task 2
+- Implemented bi-directional relationship between Player and Deck.
+- Player uses its drawCard method to draw a card from Deck's deck and add it to playerHand.
+- Deck uses its drawCard method to draw a card from its deck and add it to a playerHand based on playerTurn.
+- Player's drawCard is used for cardEffects like Hero to draw for a player regardless of playerTurn or drewCard.
+- Deck's drawCard is used to draw a card at the beginning of turn, which also flips drewCard.

+## Phase 4: Task 3